pydata/numexpr/ANNOUNCE.rst

 ==========

-In this version, a lock has been added so that numexpr can be called not from multithreaded apps.
+In this version, a lock has been added so that numexpr can be called from multithreaded apps.
 Mind that this does not prevent numexpr to use multiple cores internally.
 Also, a new min() and max() functions have been added.
 Thanks to contributors!

 In case you want to know more in detail what has changed in this version, see: